tracer-protocol/perpetual-ome/specification.md

 ###### Description ######

-HTTP GET requests to the `book/` endpoint must return the entire list of Tracer markets that the OME knows about.
+HTTP GET requests to the `book/` endpoint must return the entire list of Tracer Perpetual Swaps markets that the OME knows about.

 ###### Request ######